alphagov/prototype-kit-training/source/introduction/introduction.md

 # Introduction

-This guide contains links to resources and documentation that are used for the GOV.UK Prototype Kit training run by GDS.
+This guide contains the resources and documentation that are used by GDS for the GOV.UK Prototype Kit training.

+It contains:

++ links to the online tutorial on the GOV.UK Protoype Kit site
++ the slides used by the facilitators to run training
++ resources and cheatsheets on some of the concepts covered in training.

 ### Training slides